-Departments that would like to be considered for partnership are required to submit their proposal via an online submission platform.
+To be considered for partnership, your department must submit your proposal via an online submission platform.
 The proposal is comprised of two parts:

-• A short answer form consisting of 8 prompts

-• 1-page narrative uploaded as a PDF.
+- A short answer form consisting of 8 prompts - 1-page narrative uploaded as a PDF.
 Narratives that exceed the 1-page limit will not be considered.

 Proposals will be reviewed annually for approval.
 The proposal must be submitted online via the submission platform at the link below and must include the completed short-answer section and the 1-page narrative (submitted as a single PDF document).
 Application link can be found here.
-The deadline for proposals is September 20, 2023 at 11:59 PM ET.
+The deadline for proposals is 10 September 2024 at 11:59 PM ET.
 Late proposals will not be accepted.